-If you have kids or rowdy pets, then you've probably had to deal with more than one stubborn mud stain.
-While dirt can make quite a mess, it's not as hard to clean up as it looks.
-As long as you don't set a mud stain by putting it in the dryer, you can probably save your muddy garment.
-Whether your mess is big or small, this trick will help you get your all your clothes looking good as new.
-With these simple steps, you'll have your muddy mess cleaned up in less than 30 minutes.
+If you have kids or rowdy pets, then you have probably had to deal with more than one stubborn mud stain.
+While dirt can make quite a mess, it is not as hard to clean up as it looks.
+As long as you do not set a mud stain by putting it in the dryer, you can probably save your muddy garment.
+Whether your mess is big or small, this trick will help you get all your clothes looking as good as new.
+With these simple steps, you will have your muddy mess cleaned up in less than 30 minutes.

-- Wait for the mud stain to dry.
-While you usually want to try to clean a stain quickly, when it comes to dirt, take the opposite approach.
-Let the clay dry thoroughly to prevent smearing.
-Do not attempt to wipe off the mud while it's still wet.
-It will only smear the stain onto more of the clothing.
+- Wait: While you usually want to try to clean a stain quickly, when it comes to dirt, take the opposite approach.
+Let the clay, sand, or dirt dry thoroughly to prevent smearing.
+Do not attempt to wipe off the mud while it is still wet.
+It will only smear the stain more on the clothing.

-- Scrape or vacuum off the mud-stained area.
-Once the mud stain has dried, use your scraping tool or vacuum the area to remove as much of the dried clumps of mud as possible.
+- Scrape or vacuum the mud-stained area: Once the mud stain has dried, use your scraping tool or vacuum to remove as much of the dried clumps of mud as possible.
 You want to try to get as much of the dirt off as you can with this step, but be careful not to mash it into the fabric further.

-- Use a stain remover.
-If traces of the mud stain remain, apply a stain remover stick, gel, or spray and let stand for five minutes.
+- Use a stain remover: If traces of the mud stain remain, apply a stain remover stick, gel, or spray and let it stand for five minutes.

-- Wash with liquid laundry detergent.
-You can hand wash the fabric or use a washing machine for this step.
+- Wash with liquid laundry detergent: You can hand wash the fabric or use a washing machine for this step.
 Follow the directions on the clothing label.
-Use warm water to wash the clothes.
+You can use warm water to wash the clothes.

 Remove Soil From White Clothes

-Falling in white jeans may seem like a major disaster, but don't worry, you can save those pants!
+Falling in white jeans may seem like a major disaster, but do not worry, you can save those pants.
 When you need to remove mud stains from white clothing, bleach is your secret weapon.
-Chlorine bleach is a strong stain remover, and it can damage some fabrics.
+Chlorine bleach is a strong stain remover, but it can also damage some fabrics.
 Make sure you read the garment tag before using bleach.
-If your clothing can't stand up to bleach, use the same steps you would for other fabrics.
+If your clothing is not white or color-fast, use the same steps you would for other fabrics.

 Remove Mud Stains From Leather